Swamp Thing: Volume 6

 A six–issue miniseries written by Len Wein, co-creator of the Swamp Thing, with art by Kelley Jones was released between March and August 2016.
+It follows Swamp Thing giving up his powers to Anton Arcane, who is disguised as Matt Cable.

+This was followed by a Tom King winter special in 2018, also featuring Len Wein's last Swamp Thing issue.

 The Swamp Thing

-A 16-issue miniseries retitled with a "The" at the beginning written by Ram V with art by Mike Perkins began publication in March 2021.
-The book focuses on a new character named Levi Kami taking up the Swamp Thing mantle while the second Swamp Thing, Alec Holland, is off-world.
+A 16-issue miniseries retitled with "The" written by Ram V with art by Mike Perkins began publication in March 2021.
+The book focuses on a new character named Levi Kami taking up the Swamp Thing mantle while Alec Holland is off-world.
 Originally planned as a 10-issue miniseries, The Swamp Thing has been extended to 16 issues, with The Swamp Thing #10 followed by a short hiatus before returning in March 2022.

+Character overview

+Levi Kamei

+The latest version of Swamp Thing's secret identity is Levi Kamei, an immigrant scientist from India specializing in biology.
+Characterized as experiencing a loss of familial and culture identity, the character seeks to regain it, stemming from his more progressive views in contrast to his family and community, who distrust foreign corporations and their environmental impact.
+Like prior Swamp Things, Kamei also acts as a protector of nature and is a recognized expert in environmentalism within the superhero community.

 Fictional character biography

-Alex Olsen
+Alexander Olsen

-Alexander "Alex" Olsen was a talented young scientist in Louisiana in the early 1900s, married to Linda.
+The original version of the Swamp Thing, Alexander "Alex" Olsen was a talented young scientist in Louisiana in the early 1900s, married to Linda.
 Alex's assistant, Damian Ridge, was secretly in love with Linda and plotted the death of his friend.
 He tampered with Olsen's chemicals, killing him in the explosion, and dumped his body in the nearby swamp.
-Ridge used Linda's grief to convince her to marry him; however, Ridge was confronted by Alex Olsen, now a risen humanoid pile of vegetable matter.
-Olsen killed Ridge but Linda did not recognize him and ran away, leaving Olsen to wander the swamps alone as a monster.
+Ridge used Linda's grief to convince her to marry him.
+However, Ridge was confronted by Alex Olsen, now a risen humanoid pile of vegetable matter.
+Olsen killed Ridge, but Linda did not recognize him and ran away.
+Olson was left to wander the swamps alone.
+It was later explained that Olson accepted the offer of the Parliament of Trees to join them, allowing the role of Swamp Thing to be vacated for a more worthy successor.